regnull/ubikom/doc/cli.md

 You must have Go installed.
 If you don't, follow the instructions [here](https://golang.org/doc/install).

+In order to use blockchain-related functions, you tell ubikom-cli how to connect to an Ethereum node.
+One way to do it is to create an [Infura](https://www.infura.io/) account, and specify the project id as INFURA_PROJECT_ID environment variable.
+You can also:

+* Pass your Infura project ID to any blockchain-related command as "--infura-project-id" flag;
+* Pass the node URL as "--node-url" flag.

 ## Install CLI

 The easiest way to install Ubikom CLI is by using go get command: